espruino/EspruinoDocs/boards/Puck.js.md

 **Note:** If you release the button when all 3 LEDs are on then a self-test will be performed.
 The green LED will blink on success, or red on failure.
 Saved code will not be loaded from flash, *but will not be erased from flash either* - a subsequent reset will start Espruino up loading the saved code as normal.

+**Note:** The initial Puck.js v2 ships with 2v05 firmware, and the self-test may report that IR LEDs are disconnected or the Blue LED voltage is wrong.
+This is not the case, and later firmwares have updated self test code.

 Tutorials